What truck and lorry drivers from the UK may need to do to drive in the EU and EEA if the UK leaves the EU without a deal on 31 October 2019.

 Haulage in the Republic of Ireland

-If there is no deal, you can use your Community Licence for journeys to and from Ireland, journeys through Ireland to other EU or EEA countries, or journeys through Ireland between Great Britain and Northern Ireland.
+If the UK leaves the EU without a deal on 31 October 2019, you can use your Community Licence for journeys to and from Ireland, journeys through Ireland to other EU or EEA countries, or journeys through Ireland between Great Britain and Northern Ireland.

 Haulage in Switzerland and Norway

 The UK has signed transport agreements with Switzerland and Norway.
-The agreements ensure that UK hauliers can continue to drive in Switzerland and Norway using a Community Licence after the UK leaves the EU.
+The agreements mean that you can continue to drive in Switzerland and Norway using a Community Licence after the UK leaves the EU.

-From 28 March 2019, you must register commercial trailers weighing over 750kg and non-commercial trailers weighing over 3,500kg before they can travel to or through most EU and EEA countries.
+You must register commercial trailers weighing over 750kg and non-commercial trailers weighing over 3,500kg before towing them to or through most EU and EEA countries.

-From 12 April 2019, if there is no EU Exit deal, some EU and EEA countries may also require a separate Green Card as proof of insurance for trailers.
+If the UK leaves the EU without a deal on 31 October 2019, some EU and EEA countries may also require a separate Green Card as proof of insurance for trailers.

 If you take an abnormal load trailer outside the UK you must apply for a keeper’s certificate for an abnormal load trailer.
 You need to keep the keeper’s certificate in your vehicle when you go abroad.